Sunday 29 March

 Scriabin: Fantasie, Op 28

 “Marshev’s vibrant, fluent and tastefully inflected pianism fuses power and poetry at every juncture” – Classics Today

-Because of Covid-19 travel restrictions, our next performer, Oleg Marshev, is unable to come to New Zealand.
+Because of Covid-19 travel restrictions, our performer, Oleg Marshev, was unable to come to New Zealand.
 The Committee considered carefully whether to provide a substitute artist, but given the fast-moving developments in New Zealand, including the first case appearing in Wellington, we have decided that a public gathering of our members at this time is too great a risk.
-Refunds will be provided for tickets already purchased, including season ticket holders.
+Refunds were provided for tickets already purchased, including season ticket holders.